What is My Personal Injury Case Worth?

 What we don’t know are the personal differences between Jane and Maggie.
 Don’t forget, as some personal injury lawyers do, that this is a personal injury case, not merely an injury case.
 A quick look at some of Jane and Maggie’s relevant differences might go as follows:

 Jane Doe is the mother of three children, and the injuries have severely hurt her ability care for them.
 This has led to extreme levels of stress at home, in her marriage, and in her relationship with her children.
 Her family has also incurred extra expenses of additional day care.
-Jane Doe’s husband may have a considerable increase in his duties as she is injured, such taking her to medical appointments, adding her chores to his, and simply enduring the loss of comfort and intimacy they’re used to.
+Jane Doe’s husband may have a considerable increase in his duties as she is injured, such as taking Jane to medical appointments, adding her chores to his, and simply enduring the loss of comfort and intimacy they’re used to.
 Thus, Jane’s husband will also have a derivative claim for loss of Jane’s service, support, and consortium.

 Maggie Smith is single, has no children, but is a high wage earner and was in line for a promotion prior to the collision.
 Maggie missed time from work which caused her significant lost wages and maybe even caused her to miss out on her promotion.
 This is likely to affect her career trajectory going forward in numerous ways, which will also affect her emotionally.